ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 Only the `.png` format is supported for the icon.

-The following example shows how to specify an icon for the package.
+The below example shows how to specify an icon for the package.

 ```toml
 [package]